circlefin/verite-credential-utils/README.md

 - `npm test`: Runs the unit tests.
 - `npm run build`: Builds the application for production.

+### Environment variables

+Environment variables are stored in `.env` locally, which is ignored by source control.
+The default variables are set up during the `npm run setup` script.

+When running locally, you will likely want to change the `HOSTNAME` variable in `.env` to your local IP address, which will allow the mobile wallet to properly connect to the server.

 ### Visual Studio Code

 This project includes some default settings for Visual Studio code, including auto-format (using Prettier) upon save.
 It also includes a list of recommended extensions.